CSCfi/csc-user-guide/docs/computing/overview.md

 !!!
 Note
     For an overview of the LUMI supercomputer, see [the LUMI documentation](https://docs.lumi-supercomputer.eu/hardware/).

 Puhti and Mahti are CSC's supercomputers.
 Puhti has been available for CSC users since 2 September 2019 and Mahti has been available since 26 August 2020.
 LUMI is the one of the pan-European pre-exascale supercomputers, located in CSC's data center in Kajaani.
-The CPU-partition of LUMI (LUMI-C) has been available since early 2022, and general availability of the GPU-partition (LUMI-G) is projected for September 2022.
+The CPU-partition of LUMI (LUMI-C) has been available since early 2022, and general availability of the GPU-partition (LUMI-G) is projected for late 2022.

 Puhti contains CPU nodes with a range of memory sizes as well as a large GPU partition (Puhti AI), while Mahti contains homogeneous CPU nodes and is meant for larger jobs (minimum 128 CPU-cores).
 Mahti also contains a GPU partition from 2021 (Mahti AI) with latest generation Nvidia GPUs.